tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Disconnect all tuner modules from all sleds you own
 ------------------------------------------------------------------------------
-The BlueGigaEmpeg uses the tuner module connector on the empeg Car docking sled for a special digital audio interface.
+The BlueGigaEmpeg repurposes the tuner module connector on the empeg Car docking sled for a special digital audio interface.
 Damage may occur if you connect a tuner module once the digital audio interface modification is made.
 To prevent problems, make sure to disconnect any tuner modules from any docking sleds that you own.
-After making the modification below, do not use a tuner module any more.
+After making the I2S wiring modification to the empeg, do not use a tuner module any more.

 ------------------------------------------------------------------------------